svalinn/DAGMC/doc/devguide/index.rst

 Branching
 ---------
-The base level of the repository contains folders for each of the supported monte carlo codes, the tools directory, and our amalgamated PyNE build.
+The base level of the repository contains folders for each of the supported Monte Carlo codes, the tools directory, and our amalgamated PyNE build.
 First, you need to checkout a new branch in which to keep your changes.
 ::
    prompt %> git checkout -b "my_feature_branch"